Internet addiction camp: Physical abuse and death

-At clinics and rehab centers, at least 12 cases of physical abuse have been revealed by media in the recent years including seven deaths.
+At clinics and rehab centers, at least 12 cases of physical abuse have been revealed by media in the recent years, including seven deaths.

-In 2009, a 15-year-old, Deng Senshan, was found dead eight hours after being sent to an Internet-addiction center in Nanning, Guangxi Province.
+In 2009, a 15-year-old, Deng Senshan, was found dead eight hours after being sent to an Internet-addiction center in Nanning, Guangxi.
 It is reported that the teenager was beaten by his trainers during his stay in the center.

-In 2009, another 14-year-old teenager, Liang Pu, was taken to hospital with water in the lungs and kidney failure after a similar attack in Sichuan Province.
+In 2009, another 14-year-old teenager, Pu Liang, was taken to hospital with water in the lungs and kidney failure after a similar attack in Sichuan Province.

-In 2014, a 19-year-old, Lingling Guo, died in an Internet-addiction center with multiple injuries on head and neck in Zhengzhou, Henan Province.
+In 2014, a 19-year-old, Guo Lingling, died in an Internet-addiction center with multiple injuries on head and neck in Zhengzhou, Henan.

-In 2016, after escaping from an Internet addiction rehab center, a 16-year-old girl tied up and starved her mother to death as revenge for being sent to treatment in Heilongjiang Province.
+In 2016, after escaping from an Internet addiction rehab center, a 16-year-old girl tied up and starved her mother to death as revenge for being sent for treatment in Heilongjiang.

-In August 2017, an 18-year-old boy, Li Ao, was found dead with 20 external scars and bruises two days after his parents sent him to a military-style boot camp in Fuyang city, Anhui Province.
+In August 2017, an 18-year-old boy, Ao Li, was found dead with 20 external scars and bruises two days after his parents sent him to a military-style boot camp in Fuyang, Anhui.